Home » Christopher Marlow – Previous Year UGC-NET

 18. There is a play on the name of Machiavelli in the prologue to Christopher Marlowe’s

-19. In Marlow’s Doctor Faustus, what books does Valdes council Faustus to study in preparation for conjuring up spirits?
+19. In Marlowe’s Doctor Faustus, what books does Valdes counsel Faustus to study in preparation for conjuring up spirits?

 (a) the works of Bacon and Abanus